-\begin{question}[Bellman's lost in the forest problem] Given a hiker in the forest with his orientation within the forest unbeknownst to him, then what is the best possible decision to be taken to exit in the shortest possible time taking into consideration the shape of the forest and the dimension of the space covering the forest? \end{question}
+\begin{question}[Bellman's lost in the forest problem] Given a hiker in a forest with his orientation unknown, what is the best possible path to take to exit in the shortest possible time taking into consideration the shape of the forest and the dimension of the space covering the forest? \end{question}

-Much work has been done in studying this problem by a few authors (see \cite{ward2008exploring}).
-This presumably has not to do with diminished interest and less popularity but may partly be attributed to the conceivable complexity of any viable tool to studying the problem.
-Regardless of its inherent difficulty a complete solution has been found and is known for a few class of shapes which are taken to be forest \cite{ward2008exploring}.\\ In this paper we introduce and develop the notion of magnetization of simple close curves.
-Using this notion we devise an algorithm that takes as input the shape of the forest and the dimension within which the forest resides and produce as output the \textbf{optimal} path to be taken by the hiker $\vec{v}\in \mathbb{R}^n$.
+In this paper, we introduce and develop the notion of magnetization of simple close curves.
+Using this notion, we devise an algorithm that takes as input the shape of the forest and the dimension within which the forest resides and produces as output the \emph{optimal} path to be taken by the hiker $\vec{v}\in \mathbb{R}^n$.

-\section{\textbf{Simple close curves with magnetic boundaries}}
+\section{Simple close curves with magnetic boundaries}

-In this section we introduce the notion of simple close curve with magnetic boundaries equipped magnets.
+In this section, we introduce the notion of a simple close curve with magnetic boundaries equipped magnets.
 We study this concept and expose some connections with other notions.